Skip to main content.

 Bebop Masters l

 This performance based course is a survey of the principal composers and performers of the BEBOP Era.
 Musicians on whom we focus are Charlie Parker and Bud Powell.
 The course will include readings, recorded music and films.
 The students and instructor will perform the music studied in a workshop setting.
-Prerequisite: Jazz Harmony I or permission of instructor.
-This can be taken as a companion course with Jazz Harmony II.
+Prerequisite: Jazz Fundamentals I or permission of instructor.
+This can be taken as a companion course with Jazz Fundamentals II.
 This course counts towards the music history requirement for music majors.
 Class size: 15

 • Bebop Masters ll